6 Challenges Facing EV Manufacturers and Shippers

 Customer adoption

 The final challenge facing EV manufacturers is the customers themselves.
 A few early adopters and forward-thinking motorists were eager to get behind the wheel of an EV, but others aren’t so sure.
-Not only are people generally resistant to change, but the electric vehicle industry is relatively new and still largely in the trial-and-error phase.
+Not only are people generally resistant to change, but the electric vehicle industry is relatively new.
 This lack of predictability makes it hard for the average consumer to put their faith in such a significant purchase.

 A limited number of vehicle options, combined with a lack of standardization (such as a universal charger for every electric vehicle) and scarce charging stations, turn many car buyers away from battery-powered vehicles.
-Until these pain points are resolved, there is always going to be a large part of the automotive market that just isn’t interested in what electric car manufacturers have to offer.
+Until these pain points are resolved, there is always going to be a large part of the car-buying market that just isn’t interested in what EV manufacturers have to offer.

 Fortunately, as more automakers step into the electric market, these vehicles will continue to become more accessible and reliable.
-In fact, 816,154 plug-in hybrid vehicles (PHEV) and battery electric vehicles (BEV) were sold in 2022.
-In total, 3,166,594 PHEVs and BEVs have been sold since 2010, according to Argonne National Laboratory.
-The Tesla Model Y and Tesla Model 3 are the best-selling electric vehicles in the US, but other EVs like the Ford Mustang Mach-E, Chevrolet Bolt EV and Nissan Leaf have provided increased variety and affordable options that appeal to more drivers.
+In fact, 141,055 plug-in hybrid vehicles (PHEV) and battery electric vehicles (BEV) were sold in 2023.
+In total, 4,684,128 PHEVs and BEVs have been sold since 2010, according to Argonne National Laboratory.
+The Tesla Model Y is the best-selling electric vehicle in the U.S., but other EVs like the Ford Mustang Mach-E, Chevrolet Bolt EV and Nissan Leaf have provided increased variety and affordable options that appeal to more drivers.

 Safe and efficient EV transportation

 Whether you need to move a single car or an entire fleet, Montway Auto Transport has proven success moving all types of vehicles—including electric cars, trucks and motorcycles.
-With a professional network of over 15,000 carriers, your EV is in safe hands with Montway.
-Speak with a vehicle specialist at 888-998-4161 to learn more.
+With a professional network of over 30,000 carriers, your EVs are in safe hands with Montway.
+Speak with a logistics specialist at 888-998-4161 to learn more.

 Get an instant quote